-It may be more efficient to find a single bond with the desired payment structure, rather than piecing together five different bonds in a laddered structure, he says.
+It may be more efficient to find a single bond with the desired payment structure, rather than piecing together 5 different bonds in a laddered structure, he says.

 As with a traditional bond ladder, these variants may also suffer from a lack of diversification and need to be monitored for credit quality, says Panaccione.

 If all this seems like too much work, consider investing in a floating-rate fund -- also called a bank-loan fund -- which holds a variety of bonds or bank loans with adjustable rates, giving you exposure to a range of credits.
 "In fixed income, you have to be realistic about how closely you're willing to watch" credit quality, Panaccione says.
 "If you're not willing to review things on a regular basis, don't buy individual bonds."

 Unlike individual bonds, floating-rate funds have no maturity date, so you can lose principal if market fluctuations cause fixed-income investments to drop in value.
 "I don't like bond funds because they don't guarantee my principal," Rodgers says, while conceding that they can be a good choice in some cases.
 "For the individual investor who's not using an adviser, they should be using a bond fund."

 Focus on the total return of your portfolio, rather than the rise or fall in a particular fund, says Anthony Valeri, CFA, a senior vice president and market strategist at LPL Financial in San Diego.
 Liquidity is an issue, since these bonds don't trade on an exchange.
 "If we have a recession you'll see price declines" in floating-rate funds, Valeri says.

 The classic strategy for ensuring a stream of income in retirement, of course, is purchasing an immediate annuity.
 This insurance product guarantees that you will receive a stream of payments for as long as you live.

 The downside: You pay a premium for that guarantee and lose control of your assets forever.